 Robin joined the Synod staff in May 2004.
 She was born and raised in Oneonta, NY, growing up in the Presbyterian Church.
-She and her husband, Ray, moved from western New York to Tucson in 1995.
+She and her husband Ray moved from western New York to Tucson in 1995.
 They enjoy spending time with their daughter and son-in-law, Britney and Ryan, who live and work in Tucson.
-Their son, Andy, is currently attending Louisville Seminary in Louisville, KY.
-Robin is an Elder, a Stephen Minister and a member of the Chancel Choir at The Holy Way Presbyterian Church in Tucson.
+Their son Andy is currently attending Louisville Seminary in Louisville, KY.
+Robin is a Ruling Elder, a Stephen Minister and a member of the Chancel Choir at The Holy Way Presbyterian Church in Tucson.

 Mary Lynn was born and raised in Naperville, Illinois and moved to Phoenix, Arizona in 1969.
 She and her second husband, Lee, have six children, 20 grandchildren and six great-grandchildren.
 A Presbyterian since 1962, she is active on all four levels of the church sitting on the council/session of each in 2005.
 Her hobbies include music, reading and bridge.
 She had her own business, a party goods store, for thirty-five years before her 2001 retirement.

 Mary Lynn serves as a member of the Synod of Southwest Council.
 She is an elected member of the General Assembly Council and a member of Memorial Presbyterian Church where she serves as treasurer, stewardship chair, is a member of the choir and mission/outreach team.
 In Grand Canyon Presbytery, she is a council member due to her membership on GAC.